 Albuquerque is a beautiful city to visit no matter the time of year.
 If you're going to be in town during the month of November, or a local looking for happenings around the city, read on for this local event guide.

 The festival features workshop-style classes, over 30 hours of milongas (dance sessions) with DJs, and lots of tango dancing.
 The festival takes place at the Las Puertas, located at 1512 1st Street NW.
 There are full days of milongas that take place over a 3-day weekend, and for a signature, special touch custom cakes are served at each milonga to make it extra sweet.
 All levels are welcome.

 The Animal Humane of New Mexico raises funds with this annual event, held at Balloon Fiesta Park.
 In addition to running or walking with your dog, there is a pet carnival, shopping, and the chance to adopt a pet if you don't have one.
 Register individually or as a team, to help homeless pets.
 Run a 5K or dawdle a two-mile walk with your four-legged friends.
 There will be food, entertainment, and vendors throughout the day.

 Taking place over several weeks in October and November (though officially celebrated the day after Halloween), South Broadway celebrates the tradition of the Day of the Dead with altars, an art market, and live entertainment.
 The community celebration features family activities, food face painting, and Dia festivities.

-With over 20 different galleries throughout the city participating, at no cost you can choose which ones to visit to find out what's happening with guilds, individual artists, and ongoing shows.
+With over 20 different galleries throughout the city participating in the First Friday ARTScrawl, you can choose which ones to visit at no cost to find out what's happening with guilds, individual artists, and ongoing shows.

 The annual Scandinavian Festival features Scandinavian folk art, jewelry, cookies, kids' crafts Scandinavian dancing and more.
 You're sure to that perfect gift for the upcoming holidays.